|Photo: Ovine Johne's disease affected sheep|

 OJD - What's new?

-DPI’s Disease Epidemiology Surveillance and Control (DESC) group has produced a highly informative analysis on the incidence of ojd in Victoria over the past 5 years.
+DEPI’s Disease Epidemiology Surveillance and Control (DESC) group has produced a highly informative analysis on the incidence of OJD in Victoria over the past 5 years.

 What does this mean for Victorian Sheep Producers?